-Confusion over whether your new conservatory needs planning permission can cause a right headache.
+Confusion over whether your new conservatory in Cheltenham or Gloucester needs planning permission can cause a right headache.
 But it doesn’t need to be this way.
 Let us give a rundown of everything you need to know about conservatory planning permission.
 If you choose to bypass planning permission, or the company you use does, you could pay a hefty fine.
 You could also have to demolish the conservatory.
 If you try to sell your home with an unapproved conservatory, this could make any sale extremely difficult too.
 Make sure you know the facts first.

 Conservatory planning permission UK vs building regulations